 - Attendance is recommended for all the students staying in Milan during the I semester.
-The course is open, without any limitation also to non attending students and specifically for those abroad under different programmes.
+However, the course is open, without any limitation, also to non attending students and specifically for those abroad under different programmes.
 In the previous experience the written essay (see below Assessment methods) has been frequently chosen accordingly to the ongoing foreign experience.

 |Continuous assessment||Partial exams||General exam|

 With the purpose of measuring the acquisition of the above-mentioned learning outcomes the student assessment is based on three main components:

 - In-class discussion and participation are aimed at testing the student's ability to interact in a multicultural environment and to think critically through contributions given to the class discussions.

 - Small group assignments (35% of the final grade) designed for the purpose of verifying the student ability to:

 - Identify and analyze the main issues of the selected readings.